jeaye/blog.jeaye.com/_posts/2016-09-28-bson-design-flaw.md

 [memory-mapped files](https://en.wikipedia.org/wiki/Memory-mapped_file) to be used as a BSON backend, while all operations on the immutable BSON require no copying or ownership.
-Unfortunately, there exists an under-documented design flaw in BSON which renders it incompatible with standard, common, JSON.
+Unfortunately, there exists an under-documented design flaw in BSON which renders it incompatible with common, standard JSON.

 #### Use case
 While porting some JSON work to BSON, it became clear that the API provided by